AugustusHuang/jsimple/README.md

 maybe simulating will be interesting?
 Or make a standalone executable?

 ## Usage
 Till now only parser will run.
-Clone the repository into /common-lisp directory in your home directory.
+Clone the repository into /common-lisp or /.local/share/common-lisp/source directory in your home directory.
 In SBCL use `(require :lesp)` and the system will be loaded into the environment, then `(lesp-parser:XXX)`.
 Some of the new features are not supported now.

+## Implementation stage
+Now I'm implementing the builtin part, which acts as the back-end of the compiler, firstly it will be needed to run without any front-end support and the exported functions will have arguments and returns object of es types, then declaims, declarations, optimizations and dead code elimination will follow.
+If you like it, feel free to contribute or communicate with me.